 Cynthia writes, “I wanted Liv to have a project where she could see herself the way I saw her: caring, smart, and resourceful.
 I knew if she talked about her reading, she’d get feedback from people other than me, and maybe she’d believe in herself a little more” – what Cynthia had learned from her university teaching and what Liv had learned from watching the results.
 It’s an understatement to say that it worked.
 Read the book to find out how.

 Spark Change is breaking new ground.
-It opens eyes to children and young people’s view of the world – how they want to engage with it and how they’d like us to work with them to that end, using the tech and media tools of their world.
+It opens eyes to child’s-eye-view of the world – how kids want to engage with it and how they’d like us to work with them to that end, using the tech and media tools of their world.
 Each chapter features a young activist, and there are seven of them:

 - Digital Rights, where the authors urge us to consider that digital access and connected learning are children’s rights